carlomazzaferro/scikit-hts/README.rst

 * Scikit-learn-like API
 * Geo events handling functionality for geospatial data, including visualisation capabilities
 * Static typing for a nice developer experience
+* Distributed training & Dask integration: perform training and prediction in parallel or in a cluster with Dask

 Examples
 --------